BerndHessling/ShinyQC/README.md

 1. Open another instance of R-Studio and open the runAutoQCShiny.R.

-2. Run the app and specify the the SampleType folder,which should be inspected, in the first pop-up window.
+2. Run the app and specify the the SampleType folder, which should be inspected, in the first pop-up window.

     ```
     D:/QC-software/BSA